Awrmani/AutoQuotes/README.md

 - [Shop](packages/back-end/src/fixtures/shopUserSeed.json)
 - [End-user](packages/back-end/src/fixtures/endUserSeed.json)

+### Notes:

+- Passwords are hashed in the system you can only see them in cleartext form in the seed file
-Third-party suppliers do not have users, they are authenticated by the `magic link` they get in the email To test that functionality:
+- Third-party suppliers do not have users, they are authenticated by the `magic link` they get in the email
+- To test that functionality:
   - You can set the supplier's email address in the `Shop UI` with an admin user
   - Get a custom quote with an end-user
   - Follow the link in the email

 ## Usage